Piflyer/keypoint-tracking/README.md

 Predict and track keypoints of objects in real-time from a sequence of frames.
 You can use the tracked points with a solver, like the Quaternion solver, to estimate object poses from a single viewpoint.

 # Features:
-- MobileNetV3-based backbone for Keypoint R-CNN
+- MobileNetV3-based backbone for Keypoint R-CNN or YOLO v8 keypoint detector
 - Modified Keypoint R-CNN to include point visibility detection through Conformal Prediction
 - Lukas-Kanade optical flow for tracking points between inference
 - Pretrained weights for mugs and a collection of [YCB-V](https://www.ycbbenchmarks.com/object-models/) objects

 ### Limitations:
 - Currently, category-based tracking (ie: cannot distinguish different mugs from each other)
-- Kalman Filtering is disabled for the time being

 ### In the Works:
 - Release custom dataset and weights for other category level objects
+- Release YOLO v8 keypoint training script and models (In the process of transition from Keypoint R-CNN to YOLO)

 # Usage: